 2011 Financing Notes-On June 23, 2011, the Company completed the underwritten public offering of the 2011 Financing Notes, all of which are unsecured.
 The 2013 Notes were issued at 100% of their principal amount, will mature on June 21, 2013 and accrue interest at a floating rate equal to three-month LIBOR plus 0.25% per year.
 The 2014 Notes were issued at 99.918% of their principal amount, will mature on June 23, 2014 and accrue interest at the rate of 1.3% per year.
-The 2016 Notes were issued at 99.84% of their principal amount, will mature on June 23, 2016 and accrue interest at the rate of 2.3% per year.
+The 2016 Notes were issued at 99.84% of their principal amount, will mature on June 23, 2014 and accrue interest at the rate of 2.3% per year.
 The 2021 Notes were issued at 99.975% of their principal amount, will mature on June 23, 2016 and accrue interest at the rate of 3.9% per year.
-The 2021 Notes were issued at 99.975% of their principal amount, will mature on June 23, 2021 and accrue interest at the rate of 3.9% per year.
 The net proceeds from the 2011 Financing Notes offering, after deducting expenses and the underwriters' discount, were approximately \$1.8 billion and were used to fund a portion of the purchase price for the acquisition of Beckman Coulter.
 The Company pays interest on the 2013 Notes quarterly in arrears on March 21, June 21, September 21 and December 21 of each year.
 The Company pays interest on the 2014 Notes, 2016 Notes and 2021 Notes semi-annually in arrears, on June 23 and December 23 of each year.

-2019 Notes-In March 2009, the Company completed an underwritten public offering of the 2019 Notes, which were issued at 99.93% of their principal amount, will mature on March 1, 2019 and accrue interest at the rate of 5.4% per annum.
+2019 Notes-In March 2009, the Company completed an underwritten public offering of the 2019 Notes, which were issued at 99.93% of their principal amount, will mature on March 1, 2019 and accrue interest at the rate of 5.4% per year.
 The net proceeds, after expenses and the underwriters' discount, were approximately \$745 million.
 A portion of the net proceeds were used to repay a portion of the Company's outstanding commercial paper and the balance was used for general corporate purposes, including acquisitions.
 The Company pays interest on the 2019 Notes semi-annually in arrears, on March 1 and September 1 of each year.

-2018 Notes-In December 2007, the Company completed an underwritten public offering of the 2018 Notes, which were issued at 99.39% of their principal amount, will mature on January 15, 2018 and accrue interest at the rate of 5.625% per annum.
-The net proceeds, after expenses and the underwriters' discount, were approximately \$493 million, which were used to repay a portion of the commercial paper issued to finance the acquisition of Tektronix.
+2018 Notes-In December 2007, the Company completed an underwritten public offering of the 2018 Notes, which were issued at 99.39% of their principal amount, will mature on January 15, 2018 and accrue interest at the rate of 5.625% per year.
+The net proceeds, after expenses and the underwriters' discount, were approximately \$493 million, which were used to repay a portion of the commercial paper issued to finance the acquisition of the Tektronix business.
 The Company pays interest on the 2018 Notes semi-annually in arrears, on January 15 and July 15 of each year.

 Eurobond Notes-On July 21, 2006, a financing subsidiary of the Company issued the Eurobond Notes in a private placement outside the United States.
 Payment obligations under these Eurobond Notes are guaranteed by the Company.
-The net proceeds of the offering, after the deduction of underwriting commissions but prior to the deduction of other issuance costs, were €496 million (\$627 million based on exchange rates in effect at the time the offering closed) and were used to pay down a portion of the Company's outstanding commercial paper and for general corporate purposes, including acquisitions.
+The net proceeds of the offering, after the deduction of underwriting commissions but prior to the deduction of other issuance costs, were \notin 496 million (\$627 million based on exchange rates in effect at the time the offering closed) and were used to pay down a portion of the Company's outstanding commercial paper and for general corporate purposes, including acquisitions.